k-bx/k-bx.github.io/articles/boring-monoid-category.md

 Seems bizarre!

 So I decided to (try to) encode it.
-But before that, I needed to come up with iniail picture in my head, which looked something like this:
+But before that, I needed to come up with initial picture in my head, which looked something like this:

 TODO: mysterious object and its morphisms as a picture